mysociety/jkan/_datasets/everypolitician-aruba-estates.md

 ---
 schema: default
-title: Aruba: Estates of Aruba
+title: Aruba — Estates of Aruba
 organization: EveryPolitician
 notes: >-
   Data on the people within the Estates of Aruba legislature of Aruba.